John R. MacArthur: Career

-In 1993 he received the Baltimore Suns H.L.
+In 1993, he received the Baltimore Suns H.L.
 Mencken Writing Award for best editorial/op-ed column for his New York Times exposé of "Nayirah", the Kuwaiti diplomat's daughter who helped fake the Iraqi baby-incubator atrocity.

 MacArthur has been a reporter for The Wall Street Journal (1977), the Washington Star (1978), The Bergen Record (1978–1979), Chicago Sun-Times (1979–1982), and an assistant foreign editor at United Press International (1982).

-MacArthur serves on the board of The Author's Guild and the Death Penalty Information Center.
+MacArthur serves on the board of the Death Penalty Information Center.
 He received the Philolexian Award for Distinguished Literary Achievement in 2009.